Vertebra: Clinical significance

 There are a number of congenital vertebral anomalies, mostly involving variations in the shape or number of vertebrae, and many of which are unproblematic.
 Others though can cause compression of the spinal cord.
 Wedge-shaped vertebrae, called hemivertebrae can cause an angle to form in the spine which can result in the spinal curvature diseases of kyphosis, scoliosis and lordosis.
 Severe cases can cause spinal cord compression.
 Block vertebrae where some vertebrae have become fused can cause problems.
 Spina bifida can result from the incomplete formation of the vertebral arch.

 Spondylolysis is a defect in the pars interarticularis of the vertebral arch.
 In most cases this occurs in the lowest of the lumbar vertebrae (L5), but may also occur in the other lumbar vertebrae, as well as in the thoracic vertebrae.

 Spinal disc herniation, more commonly called a slipped disc, is the result of a tear in the outer ring (anulus fibrosus) of the intervertebral disc, which lets some of the soft gel-like material, the nucleus pulposus, bulge out in a hernia.
 This may be treated by a minimally-invasive endoscopic procedure called Tessys method.

 A laminectomy is a surgical operation to remove the laminae in order to access the spinal canal.
 The removal of just part of a lamina is called a laminotomy.

 A pinched nerve caused by pressure from a disc, vertebra or scar tissue might be remedied by a foraminotomy to broaden the intervertebral foramina and relieve pressure.
 It can also be caused by a foramina stenosis, a narrowing of the nerve opening, as a result of arthritis.

 Another condition is spondylolisthesis when one vertebra slips forward onto another.
-The reverse of this condition is retrolisthesis where one vertebra slips backwards onto another.
+The reverse of this condition is retrolisthesis where one vertebra slips backward onto another.

 The vertebral pedicle is often used as a radiographic marker and entry point in vertebroplasty, kyphoplasty, and spinal fusion procedures.

 The arcuate foramen is a common anatomical variation more frequently seen in females.
 It is a bony bridge found on the first cervical vertebra, the atlas where it covers the groove for the vertebral artery.

 Degenerative disc disease is a condition usually associated with ageing in which one or more discs degenerate.
 This can often be a painfree condition but can also be very painful.